top of page

 Can whitening your teeth damage them?
 Why?

-teeth whitening itself will not damage your teeth however the manner in which the tooth whitening is administered certainly can.
+Teeth whitening itself will not damage your teeth however the manner in which the tooth whitening is administered certainly can.
 The hydrogen peroxide gel can burn the gum area around the tooth if it is left in contact with this area, this is why the whitening trays are custom made for you exclusively to fit tightly against your teeth to prevent the gel from touching your gum.

 Unfortunately teeth whitening is sometimes offered by people that are not trained in the dental profession such as beauty therapists.
 Teeth whitening should only be undertaken if your gums are in good condition, they can easily become inflamed with teeth whitening if your oral hygiene is not as good as it should be.